slatedb/slatedb/rfcs/0004-checkpoints.md

     The checkpoint's expiry time will be set to the current wallclock time plus the specified lifetime.
 If the lifetime is not specified, then the checkpoint is set with no expiry and must be explicitly removed
+  -s, --source <UUID> Optionally specify an existing checkpoint to use as the base for the newly
+    created checkpoint.
+If not provided then the checkpoint will be taken against the latest manifest.

 $ slatedb refresh-checkpoint --help
 Refresh an existing checkpoint's expiry time.
 This command will look for an existing checkpoint